-With this solicitation, NIJ seeks proposals for formula ("base") funding under the Paul Coverdell Forensic Science Improvement Grants Program (the Coverdell program), which awards grants to States and units of local government to help improve the quality and timeliness of forensic science and medical examiner/coroner's office services.
+With this solicitation, NIJ seeks proposals for formula funding under the Paul Coverdell Forensic Science Improvement Grants Program (the Coverdell program), which awards grants to States and units of local government to help improve the quality and timeliness of forensic science and medical examiner/coroner's office services.
 Among other things, funds may be used to eliminate a backlog in the analysis of forensic evidence and to train and employ forensic laboratory personnel and medicolegal death investigators, as needed, to eliminate such a backlog.
-Under the Coverdell program, State Administering Agencies (SAAs) may apply for both "base" (formula) and competitive funds.
-This solicitation is ONLY for SAAs applying for the formula ("base") funds.1
+Under the Coverdell program, State Administering Agencies (SAAs) may apply for both formula and competitive funds.
+This solicitation is ONLY for SAAs applying for the formula funds.
+For purposes of this solicitation, any State/local government entity performing forensic science services is considered a "forensic science laboratory."

-Statutory Authority: The Coverdell program is authorized by Title I of the Omnibus Crime Control and Safe Streets Act of 1968, Part BB, codified at 42 U.S.C. § 3797j-3797o (the Coverdell law).
+Statutory Authority: The Coverdell program is authorized by Title I of the Omnibus Crime Control and Safe Streets Act of 1968, Part BB, codified at 34 U.S.C. §§ 10561-10566 (the Coverdell law).